21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 • Avoid using excessive momentum or swinging to lift the weight.

-• Keep your core engaged, maintain a straight back.
+• Keep your core engaged, and maintain a straight back.

 13. Plate front raise

-The Plate front raise exercise is a variation of the traditional barbell front raise that increases forearm and hand strength, while targeting your frontal deltoids.
+The Plate front raise exercise is a variation of the traditional barbell front raise that increases forearm strength while targeting your frontal deltoids.

-You can do the plate front raise seated or standing, but it’s best to keep the weight moderate for most lifters to ensure the safety of the shoulder joints.
+It’s best to keep the weight moderate to ensure the safety of the shoulder joints.

-If you lift heavy, the weight plate front raise will significantly challenge your core and especially your lower back.
-Therefore, increase weight gradually to give your lower back time to adapt.
+If you are lifting heavy weights, it will significantly challenge your core, especially your lower back.
+Therefore, you should gradually increase weight to give your lower back time to adjust.

 Plate front raise